Parliament Building (Quebec): Following inauguration

 After its opening, most of the works concerned the decorations of the building and around it.
 In 1888, a clock at the top of the tower was installed.
 Two years later, a fountain in front of the entrance, dedicated to the Abenaki, was inaugurated.
 Four years after that, statues of various political and intellectual figures of importance to Quebec were mounted in niches in the walls of the building.

 The building initially hosted all major executive and legislative offices of the province of Quebec as well as the parliamentary library.
-However, by the turn of the century, the government decided to expand their working space and moved some of their offices to adjacent structures.
+However, by the turn of the century, the government decided to expand their working spaces and moved some of their offices to adjacent structures.
 The first was Édifice Pamphile-Le May, which was added in 1910–1915 to host the Library of the National Assembly.
 It was also at that time that a parliamentary restaurant, Le Café du Parlement, was opened in the courtyard (renamed Le Parlementaire in 1970).
 A decade later, the Édifice Honoré-Mercier was built to house several ministries, including the office of premier, which was in the building from its construction until 1972 and from 2002 on. Édifice Jean-Antoine-Panet and Édifice André-Laurendeau were erected in the 1930s, for the Ministry of Transport and Ministry of Agriculture, respectively.
 The latter building is now the main office of the lieutenant-governor.

 In 1985, the Parliament Building, along with several adjacent buildings and terrain, were declared a national historic site (site historique national), and as such taken away from the control of the provincial Ministry of Culture and Communications, and municipalities, to ensure operational independence.
 This was reaffirmed during changes to the law in 2011, though the term was changed to national heritage site (site patrimonial national).

 In 2016-2019 a new entrance with enhanced security and additional space for parliamentary committees were built for $60.5 million.

 Exterior

 Overview

-The eight-storey Parliament building is symmetrical and is composed of three parts - two side wings each with a small tower, one consecrated to Samuel de Champlain, explorer and founder of Quebec, and the other to Paul Chomedey de Maisonneuve, founder of Montreal; and a 52-metre-tower is placed between these two wings, which, in its turn, is named after Jacques Cartier, who made first contact between the French and what is now Canada.
+The eight-storey Parliament building is symmetrical and is composed of three parts.
+There are two side wings each with a small tower, one dedicated to Samuel de Champlain, explorer and founder of Quebec City, and the other to Paul Chomedey de Maisonneuve, founder of Montreal; and a 52-metre-tower placed between these two wings, which, in its turn, is named after Jacques Cartier, who made first contact between the French and what is now Canada.
 The concept of decorations as thought by Eugène-Étienne Taché was to show an open history of Quebec on the wall of parliament, including statues and the heraldry.
-Until 2019, the main entrance was the original one, which could be accessed through either staircase going around greenery and a fountain with the statues of Amerindians; since 2019, however, the parliament is mainly accessible through a modernized space going through underground passages to the parliament, and the greenery was removed.
+Until 2019, the main entrance was the original one, which could be accessed through either staircase going around greenery and a fountain with the statues of indigenous people; since then, however, the parliament is mainly accessible through a modernized space going through underground passages to the parliament, and the greenery was removed.